Want a heads up when a new story drops? Subscribe here.

 Vlogger and filmmaker Sawyer Hartman (Later)- a vlogger and filmmaker explains: “Address people’s fears and concerns right off the bat.
 And then… solve the problem”.

-Tell a story is a way to create an emotional connection with customers.
+Tell a story to create an emotional connection with customers.
 Whether you are trying to sell frozen food, beauty, or fashion accessories, you need to humanize your business.

 Storytelling helps you develop true authenticity.
 Participation, understanding, and receptivity build trust.